chrisknox97/credit_risk_analysis/README.md

 ### Precision Scores

+* A Precision Score is a score that quantifies an algorithms ability to avoid false positives.
+* Similar to a Balanced Accuracy Score, precision is measured on a scale of 0-1, with the best measures remaining closer to 1.
+* Within this dataset, ``EasyEnsembleClassifer`` scored highest across all metrics, while ``ClusterCentroids`` and ``SMOTEENN`` scored the lowest.

 |               | RandomOverSampler | SMOTE            | ClusterCentroids | SMOTEENN | BalancedRandomForestClassifier | EasyEnsembleClassifier |
 | ------------- | ----------------- | ---------------- | ---------------- | -------- | ------------------------------ | ---------------------- |
 | High Risk     | 0.01              | 0.01             | 0.01             | 0.01     | 0.03                           | **0.09**               |